singhgautam7/GCP-PDE-preparation---GRS/study_material/storage.md

 	- Dividing a table into segments to make it easier to manage and query data.
 This saves cost and time.
 	- Partition is nothing but a newly created table.
 	- You can partition on hourly or daily.
+	- Once table is created, you cannot change it partitioned
 - Clustering:
 	- Data in clustered tables are sorted based on values in one or more columns
 	- Can be applied after partitioning.
 Unpartitioned tables cannot be clusered.